 The amount that can be carried forward from any tax year to which the taper applied is the balance of the tapered annual allowance.

 You must use up your annual allowance for the current tax year first.
-Any outstanding annual allowance can then be carried forward from 2015-16 (the earliest of the three carry forward years available).
-Please be mindful that you must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't have to have contributed.
+Any outstanding annual allowance can then be carried forward from 2017-18 (the earliest of the three carry forward years available).
+Please be mindful that you must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't need to have contributed.

-Therefore, there is an excellent opportunity for high earners to make use of the £40,000 allowance from the tax year 2015-16 before it is lost (after 5 April 2019).
+Therefore, there is an excellent opportunity for high earners to make use of the unused allowance from the tax year 2017-18 before it is lost (after 5 April 2021).

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.